Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 2. StencilMask or StencilOut Shader : Add stencil function to the basic shader.
 3. Clipping Shader or TransClipping Shader : Add clipping function to the basic shader.

-<small>【**Note**】If you are using the Material Inspector in the `All Properties` view, please click the `Change CustomUI` button to return to the Unity Toon Shader Custom Inspector view after changing all modes.
+<small>**Note** If you are using the Material Inspector in the `All Properties` view, please click the `Change CustomUI` button to return to the Unity Toon Shader Custom Inspector view after changing all modes.
 Returning to the Unity Toon Shader Custom Inspector view, the required shader keywords are set and each operating mode is enabled.</small>

 ---
 ### Transparent Shader